plenaerts/eml2pdf/README.md

 ## Features

-- Converts email body (both plain text and HTML)
+- Converts email body (plain text if there is no HTML body)
+- Preserves formatting, character encodings, embedded images.
 - Preserves email metadata (From, To, Subject, Date)
-- Supports embedded images
-- Supports various character encodings
-- Maintains basic text formatting
+- Lists attachments.

 ## Purpose